-Sprinkler-based frost protection systems are most common and use the heat released when water changes state from a liquid to a solid.
+Sprinkler-based frost protection systems use the heat released when water changes state from a liquid to a solid.
 Spraying water at an appropriate rate onto a crop under frost conditions causes a layer of ice to slowly develop over the vines.
 Provided the surface of this ice layer is kept wet, the temperature of the enclosed plant tissue will not drop below about minus half a degree, even though the surrounding air may be at a much lower temperature.
-This requires a considerable amount of water (approx. 1-3mm/hr/ha or around 300,000L/hr on a 10ha orchard, greater than the flow rate required for irrigation) so well-draining soils are critical.
+This requires a considerable amount of water (≥ 3mm/hr/ha or around 300,000L per hour on a 10ha orchard, greater than the flow rate required for irrigation).
+Sufficient water supply and well-draining soils are critical.